Maintaining rich green landscapes, especially during the dry months of summer, can be a challenge.

-Herbs, many of which originated in dry Mediterranean climate add greenery and blossom color, with out using much water.
+Herbs, many of which originated in the dry Mediterranean climate add greenery and blossom color, without using much water.

-Regular additions of compost helps your soil’s water retention capabilities while adding valuable microbes that help plants utilize.
-Use organic fertilizers as necessary to make sure plants have the macro- and micro-nutrients they need to survive hot dry spells.
+Regular additions of compost help your soil’s water retention capabilities while adding valuable microbes that help plants utilize.
+Use organic fertilizers as necessary to make sure plants have the macro and micro-nutrients they need to survive hot dry spells.

 Mulch your landscape plants.
-Mulch helps keep soil cool and retain water.
-It also encourages worms, microbes and other organisms that keep soil healthy.
+Mulch helps keep the soil cool and retain water.
+It also encourages worms, microbes, and other organisms that keep soil healthy.
 As it decays, it adds organic material back to the earth.